Trade/other name(s): Adcetris

 - If you are allergic to anything, including medicines, dyes, additives, or foods.

 - If you have any type of kidney disease or liver disease, such as hepatitis or cirrhosis.
 Both the kidneys and the liver remove this drug from the body.
 If kidney or liver disease causes more of the drug to stay in the body, it might lead to more side effects.
+Your doctor might prescribe a lower dose of this drug, or you might not be able to take the drug at all.

 - If you have any other medical conditions such as heart disease, congestive heart failure, diabetes, gout, or infections.
 Your doctor may need to monitor you more closely during treatment.